UnlikelyVolcano/Stat-Clustering-mini-project/README.md

 1. takes you from a folder of ".fcs" files to a dataframe containing all 12 patients,
 2. creates elbow plots for each of those 12 patients based on kmeans with k = 1:30,
 3. adds the manual gates to the dataframe,
-4. runs kmeans on each patient (without the manual gates) and evaluates the results with a confusion matrix, an Fmeasure, and NMI.
+4. runs kmeans on each patient (without the manual gates) and evaluates the results with a confusion matrix, an Fmeasure, and NMI,
+5. runs a multilayer perceptron neural net and repeats the evaluation process.

 The "Helpful Reading" folder contains research papers and guides that helped us along the way and will be cited in our final report.